caseycesari/GeoJSON.js/README.md

 `$ grunt ` will run test.js, then lint and minify `geojson.js`.

 `$ grunt all` will do all the above, plus run the browser tests, `test.html`.
 Note that this requires [PhantomJS](http://phantomjs.org/).

+## License

+Licensed under the MIT License.
+See `LICENSE` for details.